 By the time of the invention of cinema, Alfred Fedetskiy was known as a master of photography, not only in Russia but also abroad.
 Before the first public show of his film he had arranged (perhaps the first in the world) press demonstration.
 Alfred invited representatives of newspapers to his photo studio and showed them the tape.

 His first film was “The ceremonial transfer of the miraculous Ozeryanskaya icon from Kuryazhsky monastery to Kharkov”.
 According to local journalists, the duration of the film was a minute and a half, but the speed was 120 frames per second instead of 25 usual.

-All Fedetskiy’s films burnt during the fire, which occurred in his theater.
+All Fedetskiy’s films were burnt during the fire, which occurred in his theater.
 After this event, he gave up cinematography.

 Don Cossacks (1907)

 Don Cossacks is an unremarkable documentary film showing scenes from everyday life of the Cossacks.
-However, in the early XX century, its appearance became a sensation.
-Don Cossacks were sold 219 times, while the normal circulation was two dozen.
+However, in the early XX century, it became a sensation.
+Don Cossacks was sold 219 times, while the normal circulation was two dozen.
 The reason of incredible commercial success was simple.
 Cinematography became mass entertainment in less than 10 years, but there were only foreign (mostly French) films.
 And among films demonstrated in theaters, there were none on Russian themes.
 That’s why the film about the Cossacks had made so much noise.